YogiOnBioinformatics/ChemInformatics-Machine-Learning-with-NNScore-2.0/README.md

 # ChemInformatics-Machine-Learning-with-NNScore-2.0

-**Note: As of January 2019, this is still an ongoing project.** New software is being written using the pseudocode/basic abstraction which will ultimately yield new molecular descriptors that can be used for ML.
+**Note: As of January 2019, this is still an ongoing project.** New software is being written using the pseudocode/basic abstraction which will ultimately yield new molecular descriptors that can be used for Machine Learning.

 **Introduction**